inbo/tutorials/content/tutorials/spatial_wfs_services/index.md

     ## [26] "PHAB4"      "HAB5"       "PHAB5"      "HERKHAB"    "HERKPHAB"
     ## [31] "HABLEGENDE" "SHAPE"

-This lists all available fields for the layer “BWK:Bwkhab”.
+This lists all available fields for the layer “BWK:Bwkhab.”

 Here is how to get a character vector naming all available operations of the WFS: